 Comune di bardonecchia - Ufficio del Turismo

-Take the international Milan-Paris train; Bardonecchia is the final Italian station at the opening of the Frejus tunnel, or the Torino-Bardonecchia-Modane train.
+Take the Milan-Paris international railway or the Turin-Bardonecchia-Modane regional line.
+Bardonecchia is the last Italian station located at the entrance to the Frejus Tunnel.

-The nearest international airport is Turin’s Caselle Airport (95 km), but Milano Linate, Malpensa, Chambery, Lyon and Geneva airports are fairly close alternatives.
+The closest airport is Turin Caselle International Airport (95 km) but the airports of Milan Linate, Malpensa, Chambery, Lyon or Geneva are also within easy reach.